How to Write an Apology Email [+ 7 Free Templates]

 You’ve been transparent with the problem; you need to be transparent with the solution.
 This can help foster trust from the customer at a time when they are probably not feeling so great about your business and product.

-How To Write An Apologetic Email To a Colleague
+How To Write An Apology Email To a Colleague

 Not all professional apology emails will be to clients, sometimes you need to own up to a mistake to a colleague, manager, or report.
 Fortunately, many of the same basic principles apply: be sincere, own up, explain the situation, present a route to the solution, and ask for forgiveness.